preconstruct/preconstruct/site/docs/guides/building-typescript-packages.md

 }
 ```

-See the [TypeScript documentation on the `isolatedModules` option](https://www.typescriptlang.org/tsconfig#isolatedModules) and the [Babel documentation on TypeScript compiler options](https://babeljs.io/docs/en/babel-plugin-transform-typescript#typescript-compiler-options) for more information.
+See the [TypeScript documentation on the `isolatedModules` option](https://www.typescriptlang.org/tsconfig#isolatedModules) for more information.